samtupy/star/user/readme.md

 * Now that the options dialog exists, the output device list has been moved to that dialog.
 * It is now possible to consolidate the entire script into one audio file!
 Next to the script field, there is an output subdirectory or consolidated filename field.
 If you set thhis to a filename such as output.wav instead of a folder name such as output, now a single output.wav file will be created containing all voice clips seperated by a configurable amount of silence.
 * The synthesis caching is much improved.
 Now if you preview a script before rendering it, the render will be almost instant as the cached phrases from the synthesis will now be used while rendering.
 It is also possible to manually clear the audio cache in the options dialog.
+* The render progress sound was removed in favor of a real native progress bar.
+It sounds a bit less cool but should be visually accessible soon and is far less expensive than playing the sound.
 * There are some cool new features in the script syntax, such as selecting only certain lines to render on the minor end to being able to define character aliases per script on the very useful end!
+* Typically STAR coagulators now require authentication.
+To make dealing with this easier, STAR can now save previous hosts you connect to, allowing you to select between them in the options dialog.
 * Full documentation is now provided as well as automatic windows client builds on Github.

 ## Disclaimer